 Real Property Tax Revaluation Alert

 In these municipalities, the revaluation will fix real property tax assessments for the next five years.
-It is important that taxpayers in these municipalities pay attention to their assessments and applicable deadlines so that they do not lose the ability to challenge an unfair tax assessment.
+Taxpayers in these municipalities should pay attention to their assessments and applicable deadlines so that they do not lose the ability to challenge an unfair tax assessment.

-In December 2019, most municipalities conducting revaluations will send property owners a notice of preliminary value and provide the property owner a chance to meet with the revaluation company to discuss the preliminary value.
+By December 2023, most municipalities conducting revaluations will send property owners a notice of preliminary value and provide the property owner with a chance to meet with the revaluation company to discuss the preliminary value.
 This informal meeting, although not required, offers the taxpayer a valuable opportunity to obtain an assessment reduction early in the process and with minimal expense.
-While most taxpayers do not take advantage of this important opportunity, we encourage taking part in the informal hearing process.
+While most taxpayers do not take advantage of this important step in the process, we encourage taking part in the informal meeting.

 While the best time to challenge your assessment is in the first year of revaluation so that you can obtain the greatest benefit over a five-year period, tax assessments can be challenged any year on the same schedule outlined above.
-One of our experienced tax appeal attorneys can walk you through the process, and describe the cost/benefit of your given situation, depending on the year in which you challenge the assessment.
-For a more thorough description of the tax appeal process in Connecticut, please refer to this article: It's Tax Appeal Season (2016)
+One of our experienced tax appeal attorneys can walk you through the process and analyze the costs and benefits of your potential appeal.
+Our tax appeal attorneys handle tax appeals throughout Connecticut.
+For a more in-depth description of the tax appeal process in Connecticut, please refer to this article: https://www.cohenandwolf.com/publication-51

 Philip C. Pires and Jason A. Buchsbaum are members of the Property Tax & Valuation and Municipal Groups at Cohen and Wolf, P.C.
 Phil and Jason regularly represent municipal, corporate, and individual clients in all aspects of commercial and municipal litigation, including property tax appeals.